doas-is/docker_mapred/README.md

 MapReduce & Spark Analysis with Docker
 This project leverages Docker to spin up a multi-node Hadoop (MapReduce) and Apache Spark cluster for distributed data processing and analytics.
 By using Docker Compose, you can quickly launch a full-fledged environment with a NameNode, Secondary NameNode, and multiple DataNodes—all within isolated containers.

+Note: the dataset i worked on is purchases.txt - https://www.kaggle.com/datasets/dsfelix/purchasestxt

+Hadoop version that's been used is 3.3.6 :https://hadoop.apache.org/release/3.3.6.html

 Features